Exercise - Use diagnostic data

 Create the condition

-On the Create an alert rule pane, open the Condition tab, the Select a signal pane opens on the right.
+On the Create an alert rule pane, open the Condition tab.

-In the search box, search for and select Percentage CPU.
+In the Signal name search box, search for and select Percentage CPU.

 Under Alert logic, confirm or enter the following values.